-Cancerous and non-cancerous tumors can occur the skull base and neck, and even benign tumors in these areas may cause symptoms or threaten the health and well-being of a patient.
+Cancerous and non-cancerous tumors can occur in the skull base and neck, and even benign tumors in these areas may cause symptoms or threaten the health and well-being of a patient.

-The Power of Protons
+The power of protons

-Proton therapy allows for effective treatment of complicated head and neck tumors, while minimizing the radiation dose to vital structures such as the eyes, mouth and brain.
+Proton therapy allows for the effective treatment of complicated head and neck tumors, while minimizing the radiation dose to vital structures such as the eyes, mouth and brain.
 Vital physical functions such as vision, smell, taste and swallowing remain virtually untouched when a patient is treated with proton therapy.

 The need to implant a feeding tube during head and neck treatment, which can occur in up to 60% of standard radiation patients, may be avoided in IMPT patients due to less collateral damage to the oral cavity.

 For patients with complex head and neck tumors, proton therapy allows us to treat the tumors effectively while minimizing the radiation dose to vital structures such as the eyes, mouth, and brain.
 That means a patient’s vision, smell, taste, and swallowing may not be affected by proton therapy.
 It also means side effects such as nausea, severe dry mouth, difficulty swallowing, loss of taste, and thyroid dysfunction are not as severe with proton therapy.

 But some head and neck cancer patients will experience skin irritations, mouth sores, sore throat and painful swallowing due to the tumor and treatment location.

 As nurses at MD Anderson Proton Therapy Center, we get a lot of questions from head and neck cancer patients and caregivers about managing these proton therapy side effects.
 Here’s how we answer some of the most common ones.

 How do I deal with skin irritations from proton therapy?